mlinreallife/blog/content/posts/designing_data_intensive_application.md

 This is why you will find the point of view of a researcher through the book.

 ## Summary
-This books is about problems and solution to achieve reliable, scalable and maintenable applications.
+This books is about problems and solutions to achieve reliable, scalable and maintenable applications.

 The book is wide.
 I would focus only on concurrency control, when two programs or more want to access the same piece of data.
 You can face different problems of race conditions.
 A race condition happens when several programs want to access a shared variable.
 Write skew is an example of problem of race conditions.
 It happens when a user reads a piece of data, makes a decision according to this, and writes this decision.
 But meanwhile, the piece of data has been changed by the action of another user.